 Hugh Norris Trail is a 9.5 mile out and back trail located near Tucson, Arizona that offers scenic views and is rated as moderate.
-The trail is primarily used for hiking and horses and is accessible from September until May.
+The trail is primarily used for hiking and horses and is best used from September until May.
 Horses are also able to use this trail.